The fellowship ministry provides service opportunities both within and outside the church. A few of the special services the ministry provides are:

 The Village Church presently provides for either full or partial support for 16 native preachers from the Central, Western, Ashanti, and Upper East Regions of Ghana.
 Our primary efforts are designed to encourage the planting and development of new rural churches in the remote areas of Ghana.
 We also assist local preachers in providing training seminars for the village church leaders.
 During the 2009 year, we are presently supporting the development of two new congregations in small villages in the Central and Western Regions of Ghana.

 The project began in the summer of 2004 and is presently located on a two acre plot in the Bongo District of the Upper East region of Ghana.
 The home has 14 children living in a new house constructed in the summer of 2006.
-The project was facilitated by the efforts of Don Collins and he presently oversees the home.
 The home was originally started through the private donations of Village Church members and friends of this project.
 The Village Church has now taken up partial support of the project.
 The project has now completed the construction of a new church building on the site.
-Adams Akurumolga serves as the full-time director of the home and evangelist at the site.
 The church members have also assisted the home in several farming projects.
 The home farms five acres, raises chickens, and will begin a new goat project this year.
-The home is fully licensed by the Ghana Division of Social Development.

 During the summer of 2010, the Village Church is providing the funds to establish a second house at the site.
 With this new house, the boys and girls will be able to have their separate facilities.
-Anybody wanting to assist with the orphanage should contact Don Collins at firstname.lastname@example.org
+In 2020 the oversight of the Bongo Orphanage transition from an independent administrator to oversight from Village of Hope located in Gomoa Fetteh, Ghana, link to Website Anybody wanting to assist with the orphanage should contact Barry Chambers.

 Educational Consortium Project